 The electronic version of the Executive Report is available to the public, while the full report is available only for WRF subscribers.
-Printed copies of both reports are available to WRF subscribers (Please note that printed copies of #4309B will be shipped in approximately two weeks).
+Printed copies of both reports are available to WRF subscribers.
 For non-subscribers interested in the Access Database, please email firstname.lastname@example.org.

 Research partners and co-funding organizations: City of Fort Collins, City of Scottsdale Water Department, Clayton County Water Authority, Denver Water, Region of Waterloo, Tacoma Public Utilities, Toho Water Authority, and the Alliance for Water Efficiency on behalf of Portland Water Bureau, Region of Peel, San Antonio Water System, and Tampa Bay Water.
 Published in 2016.